jojomensah89/TodoList/README.md

 ## Simple Todo App with Solidity
 ## Iterable Mapping

+**This Project is a Simple todo app with the solidity programming language.**

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**

 Foundry consists of: